Reviews You Can Rely On

 Not waterproof

 The Columbia Crestwood initially caught our eye for its low price point, but really “wowed” us when we put them on and took them for a stroll.
 They use a Techlite midsole that is reasonably supportive but is not overly stiff.
 Our feet felt comfortable as we trekked on uneven terrain.
 Weighing 1.83 pounds for a size 11, they are among the lightest in our lineup.
 These shoes use a suede leather and mesh upper that is pliable and breathes well in arid climates.
 We enjoyed wearing these on day hikes on our local trail system, but we also took them into moderate off-trail terrain and found them to do surprisingly well for a budget shoe.
 These shoes feel more like tennis shoes, and we had very little break-in.
-Our tester, Ryan Huetter, mentions, “Fitting much like a well-loved pair of sneakers, they are easy and enjoyable to walk in.”
+Our tester, Ryan Huetter, mentions, “Fitting much like a well-loved pair of sneakers, I found these easy and enjoyable to walk in.”

-The Crestwood is not as supportive as many other shoes in this review, like the Salomon X Ultra 4 Gore-Tex that feature a stiffer midsole construction.
+The Crestwood is not as supportive as many other shoes in this review, like the Salomon X Ultra 5 Gore-Tex that features a stiffer midsole construction.
 This lighter construction will limit the Crestwood's usefulness in really demanding terrain.
 They are also not waterproof, and their flood height is only one inch, so those seeking a shoe that will keep their feet dry in wet climates may look to another shoe such as the Merrell Moab 3 Waterproof.
 However, if you live in a warm and dry climate, you likely won't need a waterproof shoe.
 For those looking for an entry-level shoe that won't break the bank and offers good performance in mild and moderate hiking terrain, we enjoy the Crestwood and recommend it for its bargain price.

 Read more: Columbia Crestwood review